 Self-directed plans are becoming more widely known and used by savvy investors to build tax-deferred or tax-free wealth for retirement.

 Advanta IRA is one of the nation’s leading self-directed account administrators and as such encounters questions from many people who want to know how they can take control of their investment funds and decisions.
-Below are six of the most commonly asked questions regarding self-directed IRAs.
+Below are six of the most frequently asked questions about self-directed IRAs.

 1. What type of self-directed plan is right for me?